UT Tyler Baseball: Patriots take 2 of 3 from Eastern New Mexico

 GAME 1: UT TYLER 12, ENM 0

-Johnnie Krawietz (2-1), a freshman from Canton, picked up his second win on the year by going six innings while allowing just three hits and striking out nine along the way.
-Kameron Wheeler pitched the final inning, allowing one and a walk while striking out one.
+Johnnie Krawietz (2-1), a freshman from Canton, picked up his second win on the year by going six innings while allowing three hits and striking out nine.
+Kameron Wheeler pitched the final inning, allowing one hit and a walk while striking out one.

 Riley Jepson added a double for the Patriots.
 Contributing singles were Luka Polanco, Hayden Clearman and Carson Cox.
 Along with Roach's three RBIs, others knocking in runs were Edward Ortiz, Polanco, Clearman and Cox.
 Scoring runs were Roach (3), Polanco (2), Kyle McShaffry (2), Cade Watson (1), Jepson (1), Jordan Gochenour (1), Clearman (1) and Cox (1).